Elections for the Children's Human Rights Network Committee 2019-2021

-Our Children's Human Rights Network Committee is expanding.
-It will now be made up of eight elected members, who each serve voluntarily for two consecutive years.
+Our Children's Human Rights Network Committee is now made up of eight elected members, who each serve voluntarily for two consecutive years.

-This year seven seats are vacant and an election will be held to fill them on 9 December 2017 at the Thematic Networks Conference.
+This year 2 seats are vacant and an election will be held to fill them on 28th October 2018 at the Thematic Networks Conference.